ethanwfang/ethanwfang/README.md

 ### <h1>Ethan Fang</h1>
 <h3>About Me</h3>

 My name is Ethan and I am an undergraduate student at Case Western Reserve University.
-I am pursuing a BS/MS degree, finishing my Bachelor's degree in 2025, and Master's in 2026.
-My major concentration will be in AI and Algorithms & Theory
+I am pursuing a BS/MS degree, finishing my Bachelor's degree in 2025, with a concentration in artificial intelligence and software engineering, and my Master's Degree in 2026.

-I am interested in full-stack development (front-end), data science, deep learning, machine learning, and artificial intelligence.
-I have a strong background in data science and data analysis, and I am adept in communication to achieve business objectives.
+I have a strong background in data science and data analysis, but I would love to learn more about honestly any topic.

-I am currently working on creating deep learning models using keras and tensorflow.
+I am currently working on creating deep learning models using keras and Tensorflow.

-<h3>Projects</h3>
-- Asteroids